versionone/scripts/redundant-history/readme.md

 ### Assets
-Saving assets multiples times without actual data changes can cause them to accumulate redundundant historical records.
+Saving assets multiples times without actual data changes can cause them to accumulate redundant historical records.
 This might occur, for example, with an integration that invokes the API to save assets that have not changed.

 #### remove-redundant-asset-history.sql
 This script removes duplication from every asset table.
 Its output shows the number of actual records deleted.